Zurili/mongo-distributed-locks/readme.md

   - `fn` - the function that changes the locking object.

 - **exec()**<br>
 Locks the resource and executes the provided function.
+Returns a promise.

 ### Author